solid/solid/proposals/auth-webid-oidc.md

 fallback procedure is provided for cases where users do not have control over the contents of the ID Tokens issued by their Providers and so would not be able to use the `webid` extension claim.
-This would be the case, for example, if a user wanted to sign in to a WebID+OIDC Relying Party using an existing mainstream Provider such as Google.
+This would be the case, for example, if a user wanted to sign in to a WebID-OIDC Relying Party using an existing mainstream Provider such as Google.
 Once the UserInfo response is received by the Relying Party, the standard `website` claim should be used as the WebID URI by that RP.